Tsuki-Bakery/qemu-virgl-whpx/README.md

 ### Windows guests

 > [!CAUTION]
-> Windows guest support is considered very immature at the meantime.
+> Windows guest support is considered very immature.
 > The following guide is quick start guide for participating developers and some notes what we have done and learned so far.

 What works: